On 2 November 2020, Hemlibra became available under national supply arrangements.

 Implementation, distribution and transition

 The prescription of Hemlibra for patients with haemophilia is a clinical matter which should be discussed and agreed between the patient (or their carer) and a specialist clinician in a recognised Haemophilia Treatment Centre.
-Clinical guidance for the use of Hemlibra, taking into account MSAC recommendations, has been provided by the Australian Haemophilia Centre Director’s Organisation (AHCDO) and can be found here (link is external).
+Clinical guidance for the use of Hemlibra, taking into account MSAC recommendations, has been provided by the Australian Haemophilia Centre Director’s Organisation (AHCDO).
 The Clinical Advisory Group of AHCDO provide peer advice to Haemophilia Treatment Centre clinicians considering the transition of relevant patients to Hemlibra.

 The NBA consulted with AHCDO, the Haemophilia Foundation Australia (HFA) and the Australian Haemophilia Nurses Group (AHNG) on transition arrangements for the introduction of Hemlibra.
 Transition arrangements should take account of the need for appropriate clinical oversight of transitioning patients, and the efficient use of stock already held by Haemophilia Treatment Centres and patients.